List of Major League Baseball pitchers who have beaten all 30 teams

 In any case, defeating all teams is more likely only if a pitcher has a long career.
-Assuming that good health and rotation timing allows a top notch pitcher to beat every one of his team's opponents in a season, it will still only be 19–20 teams (14 intraleague and 5 or 6 interleague), unless he is traded.
-It is far more likely that his wins will come against 10 to 12 teams, most of which he has already beaten.
+In 2023, the MLB switched to a more balanced schedule, and for the first time in MLB history, every team played every other team in each league at least three times.
+MLB teams now play 1 three-game series against 14 of the other league's teams, with the home team switching every year, and 2 three-game series (one series at home, one away) against the team in the other league deemed their "geographic rival."
+They also play more games against non-division teams in their league, and as a result, play less intra-divisional games.

+Because of the schedule changes, it is easier now than ever before for MLB pitchers to win a game against every team in the league.
+That being said, it is still an extremely difficult feat due to five different pitchers being in a starting rotation on any given team, the longevity and high winning percentage needed by a pitcher to be able to win games consistently, and other unforeseen and random barriers that vary from player to player.

 30 team winners

-As of 1 October 2025, there have been 20 pitchers who have beaten all 30 teams.
-Only 14 teams have had a pitcher accomplish the feat while on their roster, with the San Francisco Giants and New York Yankees the only franchises to have three such pitchers: Randy Johnson, Barry Zito, and Tim Hudson for the Giants, and Kevin Brown, Javier Vázquez, and Gerrit Cole for the Yankees.
+As of 1 October 2025, there have been 26 pitchers who have beaten all 30 teams.
+Only 16 teams have had a pitcher accomplish the feat while on their roster, with the San Francisco Giants and New York Yankees the only franchises to have three such pitchers: Randy Johnson, Barry Zito, and Tim Hudson for the Giants, and Kevin Brown, Javier Vázquez, and Gerrit Cole for the Yankees.
 Johnson is so far the only member to be elected to the National Baseball Hall of Fame.